HITSZ-HLT/CPPO/README.md

 # CPPO

-ICLR 2024  CPPO: Continual Learning for Reinforcement Learning with Human Feedback
+codes of ICLR 2024 paper &#34;CPPO: Continual Learning for Reinforcement Learning with Human Feedback&#34;